UXDivers/Grial-UI-Kit-Support/all.md

 The licenses you download from [Grial Admin website](https://uxdivers.com/secure/grial/front) have two modes:

 - Development Mode (default)
-    - This is used while things are being developed and could change.
+    - This is ment while things are being developed and may change.
-    - Expires in 30 days.
+    - Expires 30 days after the generation date.
 In such case, it displays an error with a link to renew and download a new one.
-    - Allows to renew the license as many times as could be needed.
+    - Can be renewed anytime to get another 30.

 - Production Mode
-    - You should switch to this mode once you are ready for production and you are sure about the final name of your app.
+    - You should switch to this mode once you are ready to publish the app and you are sure about the final name, android package and iOS bundle identifier of your app.
-    - Production licenses never expires.
+    - Production licenses never expire.
     - ***Once in this mode there is no way to change it back to development mode and you will no loger be able to edit your app info in the [Grial Admin website](https://uxdivers.com/secure/grial/front)***.

-Each new app you register in the Admin portal will start in Development mode.
+New registered apps in the Admin portal starts in Development mode, of course.

 ### <a name="grial-license-verification"></a> License Verification

 In **Android**, the license verification will check that:

-- the license's app name matches your app's name as defined in th ```AndroidManifest.xml``` and ```MainActivity.cs```.
+- the license's app name matches your app name as defined in the `AndroidManifest.xml` and `MainActivity.cs`.
+Note that the name may depend upon the culture if you have a localized app (read more on the [localization section](/i18n-page.html)).
-- the license's package name matches your app's package name as defined in the  ```AndroidManifest.xml```.
+- the license's package name matches your app's package name as defined in the  `AndroidManifest.xml`.

 The following code fragments ilustrates which values should match: